markscholtz/jekyll_blog/_posts/2011-01-30-execution-over-ideas.markdown

 before Unboxed, even seeking to adopt some of its practices.
 However, this was more a result of frustration than an awareness of a better way to do things.

-With a little hindsight, all these thoughts currently flitting about that I'm trying to express above could be encapsulated by the concept of agile.
-Agile is a methodology that needs to be embraced fully to truly be effective, however, can still be put to good effect iteratively.
-I think in almost all cases, executing on an idea is more important than the idea itself.
+With a little hindsight I can see that the thoughts currently flitting about that I'm trying to express above have been set in motion by my recent introduction to agile.
+Agile is a methodology that embraces iterative improvements, which has been inspirational to see in action.
+It has been hugely motivational to see this play out in the work environment and has helped me to embrace the concept that executing on an idea is more important than the idea itself.